thinkb4/a-walk-in-graphql/introduction/introduction.md

 >
 > Source: [GraphQL: A data query language](https://engineering.fb.com/core-data/graphql-a-data-query-language/)

-It's clear that the perspective shift from the persistance to the consumption point of view is at the GraphQL DNA, and that's VERY CLEAR in the spec!
+It's clear that the perspective shift from the persistence to the consumption point of view is at the GraphQL DNA, and that's VERY CLEAR in the spec!

 > **GraphQL has a number of design principles:**
 >